 On the bright side, there are lots of credit card options that could help construction businesses.

 Best Construction Credit Cards

 Credit cards specifically for construction do exist, and the Comdata Construction Mastercard is one example.
 It’s an industry-specific fleet card that comes with rewards on gas and building materials.
 But it also has a high APR and monthly fees for each cardholder in the fleet, which probably won’t work in a construction company’s favor.
 The late fees are steep for this card, at $150 per occurrence, and the fine print suggests a possible $0.10 per gallon administration charge, which seems to negate the gas rewards.

-On the other side of the coin, Home Depot offers a Project Loan, which essentially is a fixed 7.99% APR credit card with a set buying window of 6 months, aimed at helping people finance remodeling projects.
-The card’s credit limits go up to $55,000, and cardholders have 84 months to repay the balance.
+On the other side of the coin, Home Depot offers a Project Loan, which essentially is a credit card with a set buying window of 6 months, aimed at helping people finance remodeling projects.
+The APR value ranges from 7.24% to 19.96% depending on how many monthly payments you make.
+The card’s credit limits go up to $55,000, and cardholders have 66 - 114 months to repay the balance.
 Construction business owners may be able to use a Project Loan to their benefit, but they won’t be able to make purchases outside of Home Depot.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.